ibm-cloud-docs/ContinuousDelivery/cd-kubernetes-razee-tutorial.md

 4. Type a commit message and click **Commit changes** to push the change to the project's remote repo.

-5. On the toolchain's Overview page, click the **Delivery Pipeline** (ci-pipeline) card.
+5. On the Toolchain's Overview page, on the **Delivery pipelines** card, click the **ci-pipeline**.
 Because your commit automatically started a build, the pipeline is running.
 Over the next few minutes, watch your change as it is built, tested, and deployed.

    You don't need to run the Manual Install Razee pipeline again.
 The Razee agent that is running on your Kubernetes cluster automatically picks up the change to the `config.yml` file that was generated during the **trigger-razee-deploy** stage.
 After the **trigger-razee-deploy** stage is completed, wait a few minutes for the agent to pick up the change and then refresh your app URL to view the updated message.
    {: tip}